mr-kasim-mehar/FusionXss/README.md

 - You must have ChromeDriver installed and placed in `C:\Drivers\chromedriver.exe`.
 - Install the Latest Version of Google Chrome
 - **Download ChromeDriver**: [Download Link](https://googlechromelabs.github.io/chrome-for-testing/)
-- Install the Latest version of Chrome driver
 - Place the downloaded file in `C:\Drivers\chromedriver.exe`.